Bridget Powers: Career

+In 2022, Powers formed the punk band Bridget and the Nameless.

+In 2025, Powers was touring the country with the "Micro Maidens", the world's smallest burlesque show, and "MicroMania" midget wrestling.

 Personal life

 She has one child.
-On September 18, 2019, she was arrested and booked into the Clark County Detention Center after stabbing her boyfriend Jesse James in the leg at her home in Las Vegas.
+On September 18, 2019, she was arrested and booked into the Clark County Detention Center after stabbing her boyfriend Jesse James in the leg at her home in Las Vegas, after discovering him in bed with another woman.